Darlene-Naz/Demystifying-Docker/README.md

 #### Security practices

 - No new privileges rule.
 Always run your docker images with `--security-opt=no-new-privileges` in order to prevent escalate privileges using setuid or setgid binaries.
+- While running docker compose run as follows `docker-compose --log-level info up`.
+This ensures that detailed logs are not being given to the user